accomplished

 3. Showing skill and artistry.

-''an accomplished first novel
+an accomplished first novel

-• 1813 January 26, [Jane Austen], Pride and Prejudice: A Novel.
-In Three Volumes, volume III, London: Printed [by George Sidney] for T[homas] Egerton, […], OCLC 38659585 ↗, pages 7–8 ↗:
+• 1813 January 26, [Jane Austen], chapter I, in Pride and Prejudice: […], volume III, London: […] [George Sidney] for T[homas] Egerton, […], →OCLC ↗, pages 7–8 ↗:

 "Oh! yes—the handsomest young lady that ever was seen; and so accomplished!—She plays and sings all day long.
 In the next room is a new instrument just come down for her—a present from my master; she comes here to-morrow with him."